OpenVPN/openvpn/doc/man-sections/protocol-options.rst

   to ``--data-ciphers`` in OpenVPN 2.5 to more accurately reflect its meaning.

 --data-ciphers-fallback alg
   Configure a cipher that is used to fall back to if we could not determine which cipher the peer is willing to use.

-    This option should only be needed to connect to peers that are running OpenVPN 2.3 and older version, and have been configured with `--enable-small`
-    (typically used on routers or other embedded devices).
+  This option should only be needed to connect to peers that are running OpenVPN 2.3 or older versions, and have been configured with ``--enable-small`` (typically used on routers or other embedded devices).

 --secret args
   **DEPRECATED** Enable Static Key encryption mode (non-TLS).
 Use pre-shared secret